M - Mathematics

 M 424 Algebraic Thinking and Number Sense in the Middle Grades: 3 Credits (3 Lec)

-PREREQUISITE: A grade of C or better in M 234 or M 242; and junior standing.
-(F) Offered Fall, even years.
+PREREQUISITE: A grade of C or better in either M 234 or M 172.
+(Sp) Offered spring, even years.
 Develop algebraic knowledge necessary to teach standards-based middle school mathematics.
 Investigate the underlying conceptual structure of topics in algebra and number appropriate to middle school.
 Explore the use of manipulative materials and technologies, and discuss related pedagogical issues and national standards

 M 428 Mathematical Modeling for Teachers: 3 Credits (3 Lec)

-PREREQUISITE: M 242, M 221 and either STAT 217 or STAT 337.
+PREREQUISITE: M 242 and STAT 216Q.
 (F) Offered every other fall; offered odd-numbered years.
 Senior capstone course.
 Applications of the modeling process in key areas of mathematics and statistics.
 Simulation and other activities, use of relevant technology, modeling in the secondary curricula, and the classroom assessment of modeling activities.
 Emphasis on technology and authentic applications using pre-college mathematics

 M 430 Mathematical Biology: 3 Credits (3 Lec)